Informo/specs/content/information-distribution/source.md

 The parent source **must** then reference the sub-source in its own registration event, as a `lang` object.
-The `lang` object **can** reference the source that emitted the `network.informo.source` event, but a Matrix user ID **must not** be referenced more than once in a source registration's whole array of `lang` objects.
+The `lang` object **can** reference the source that emitted the `network.informo.source` event, but a Matrix user ID **must not** be referenced more than once in a source registration's `lang` object.

 {{% notice info %}}
 A source **can** register itself as one if its own sub-sources.
 In this case, it doesn't need to emit any `network.informo.subsource` event for this specific sub-source.
-The articles published by the source acting as one of its sub-sources **must** then be signed using the one of the source's public keys.
+The articles published by the source acting as one of its sub-sources **must** be signed using one of the source's public keys.
 {{% /notice %}}

-If set, client implemetations **must** use the value for the `description` and `website` keys of the `network.informo.subsource` event instead of the localised description and the website provided in the parent source's `network.informo.source` event.
+If set, client implementations **must** use the value for the `description` and `website` keys of the `network.informo.subsource` event instead of the localised description and the website provided in the parent source's `network.informo.source` event.